-Walking slowly in middle age may play a factor in dementia development later on
+Walking slow in middle age may factor in dementia

 February 17, 2012